-For those of you who love classic style decorating, you should really consider incorporating a dark blue grey into your kitchen scheme.
+For those of you who love classic style decorating, you should really consider incorporating blue kitchen cabinetry into your next kitchen scheme.
 Whether you like a farmhouse look, an upmarket Hamptons style or a classic English scheme, using just white on its own, although lovely, can sometimes leave you wanting.
-Smart dark grey works well with white and is a great neutral however using blue for your kitchen cabinetry really injects personality into your kitchen design.
+Smart dark grey works well with white and is a great neutral however introducing some blue kitchen cabinetry really injects personality into your kitchen design.
 Think fashionable Ralph Lauren and beautiful East Coast American style and you are well on your way to coveting a dark blue kitchen.

 I treat dark navy blue as an alternative neutral to black or grey.
 It happens to be my favourite colour so I am possibly, well almost definitely, biased, but there is something about dark blue cabinetry that I absolutely love and if you love classic style decorating, I am sure you will love it too.
 Below I have my 6 key points to help you to introduce this gorgeous colour into your next kitchen renovation.